laravel/docs/notifications.md

 <a name="localizing-notifications"></a>
 ## Localizing Notifications

-Laravel allows you to send notifications in a locale other than the current language, and will even remember this locale if the notification is queued.
+Laravel allows you to send notifications in a locale other than the HTTP request's current locale, and will even remember this locale if the notification is queued.

 To accomplish this, the `Illuminate\Notifications\Notification` class offers a `locale` method to set the desired language.
-The application will change into this locale when the notification is being formatted and then revert back to the previous locale when formatting is complete:
+The application will change into this locale when the notification is being evaluated and then revert back to the previous locale when evaluation is complete:

     $user->notify((new InvoicePaid($invoice))->locale('es'));

 Localization of multiple notifiable entries may also be achieved via the `Notification` facade:

+    Notification::locale('es')->send(
-    Notification::locale('es')->send($users, new InvoicePaid($invoice));
+        $users, new InvoicePaid($invoice)
+    );

 <a name="user-preferred-locales"></a>
 ### User Preferred Locales